 Toddlers need to play with other kids and other toddlers to learn those all-too-necessary social skills.
 Sharing, communicating, making up games, following rules, and imaginatively playing are best understood when playing with others.

-Yet, how many toddler toys in the store aisles are designed with multiple young players in mind?
+Yet how many toddler toys in store aisles are designed for multiple young players?
 Not many.
 This is where open-ended toys like blocks, cardboard boxes, mud, and such are ingenious: they can engage one or more toddlers at play!

 Play is essential for helping toddlers develop socially, linguistically, cognitively, and physically.
 In The Power of Play in Speech Development: Best Activities for Toddlers, we explore how play helps build language skills.